Fayetteville man pleads not guilty to murder charges in wife’s stabbing

 Investigators said Marcus Joiner had cuts on both hands and his right hand was badly swollen.
 Officers also saw a lot of blood on his pants and the bottoms of his feet.

-Amy Joiner was 39 years old.
+Amy Joiner was 39.
 She was a partner and doctor at Northwest Arkansas Pathology Associates, according to her obituary.